EPoD teaches rigorous research methods and the latest economic theory in the classroom and in the field.

 We have a number of students who work closely with EPoD affiliated faculty members during the academic year and throughout the summer on a variety of research projects.
 You can check out available opportunities here.

-In 2022 we are launching the Evidence Corps Internship Program.
-This program features an International Development workshop and connect students to global actors in international development during a summer internship.
+In 2022 we launched the Evidence Corps Internship Program.
+This is now the CID Global Internship Program and features an International Development workshop, connecting students to global actors in international development during a summer internship.